KleberVales/Java-SE-21-Developer/README.md

 ## Chapter 12: Modules

 ### Introducing Modules

+1. Exploring a Module
+2. Benefits of Modules

 ### Creating and Running a Modular Program

+1. Creating the Files
+2. Compiling Our First Module
+3. Running Our First Module
+4. Packaging Our First Module
+5. Updating Our Example for Multiple Modules

 ### Updating Our Example for Multiple Modules

+1. Updating the Feeding Module
+2. Creating a Care Module
+3. Creating the Talks Module
+4. Creating the Staff Module

 ### Diving into the Module Declaration
 ### Creating a Service
 ### Discovering Modules